Human Respiratory System Lesson: Parts and Functions

 3. Regulation

 • Acid-Base Balance: The respiratory system helps maintain the body's acid-base balance by regulating the levels of carbon dioxide in the blood.
-Carbon dioxide is converted to carbonic acid in the blood, which can influence the pH level.
+Carbon dioxide is converted to carbonic acid in the blood, which can influence the pH level of the blood and cause respiratory and kidney issues.

-• Respiratory Rate and Depth: The rate and depth of breathing can be adjusted to manage the concentration of carbon dioxide and, consequently, the pH of the blood.
+• Respiratory Rate and Depth: The rate and depth of breathing can be adjusted to manage the concentration of carbon dioxide and adjust the pH of the blood.
 Increased breathing rate (hyperventilation) expels more carbon dioxide, reducing acidity, while decreased breathing rate (hypoventilation) retains carbon dioxide, increasing acidity.

 • Buffering Systems: The lungs work in conjunction with the kidneys and other buffering systems to stabilize blood pH within a narrow range (7.35-7.45), which is crucial for normal cellular functions.